 When you visit us, you’ll see many animals you’re unlikely to find anywhere else.
 Some are in danger of becoming extinct, and we look after them in purpose-built, award-winning enclosures, designed to give them the best living conditions.

 You’ll see our aviaries, where all sorts of unusual birds live.
-You might be familiar with some of them – like parrots, owls, cranes, herons and storks.
-But what about a kookaburra, turaco or ibis?
-Or a pair of lovebirds?
+You might be familiar with some of them – like parrots, owls, cranes, herons and pelicans.
+But what about a turaco or an inca tern?
+Or a bleeding heart dove?
 Sound exotic?
 Wait till you see them!
-And at Folly Interactive, you can get a really close look at snakes and tortoises, macaws, armadillos, sloths and fruit bats.
+And at Tropical Trails, you can get a really close look at snakes and tortoises, crocodiles, sloths and fruit bats.

 Conservation at the zoo

 We’re passionate about preventing any animal from becoming extinct.
 So we take part in breeding programmes and raise money to help protect animals in the wild.
 We’re proud to be members of the British and Irish Association of Zoos and Aquariums (BIAZA) and the European Association of Zoos and Aquaria (EAZA).
 Our membership means we share knowledge with leading zoos across the UK and Europe, and we learn from them too.

 School visits to our Welsh zoo are a great way to learn about all kinds of animals – and to have fun.